satellite-image-deep-learning/techniques/README.md

 * [Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN)](https://github.com/avanetten/simrdwn) -> combines some of the leading object detection algorithms into a unified framework designed to detect objects both large and small in overhead imagery
 * [2020 Nature paper - An unexpectedly large count of trees in the West African Sahara and Sahel](https://www.nature.com/articles/s41586-020-2824-5) -> tree detection framework based on U-Net & tensorflow 2 with code [here](https://github.com/ankitkariryaa/An-unexpectedly-large-count-of-trees-in-the-western-Sahara-and-Sahel/tree/v1.0.0)
 * [Truck Detection with Sentinel-2 during COVID-19 crisis](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19) -> moving objects in Sentinel-2 data causes a specific reflectance relationship in the RGB, which looks like a rainbow, and serves as a marker for trucks.
 Improve accuracy by only analysing roads.
+* [Counting-Trees-using-Satellite-Images](https://github.com/A2Amir/Counting-Trees-using-Satellite-Images) -> create an inventory of incoming and outgoing trees for an annual tree inspections, uses keras

 ## Cloud detection
 A subset of the object detection problem, but surprisingly challenging